 Best Multi-Use Steamer: iSteam Steamer for Clothes

-This little steamer is a favorite with Amazon reviewers, thanks to its compact (and, dare we say, cute) design and the great job it does getting even the most stubborn wrinkles out of clothes.
+In addition to its compact (and, dare we say, cute) design, this little steamer does a great job at getting even the most stubborn wrinkles out of clothes.
 Despite its tiny size, it dispenses continuous steam for 10 minutes, enough time to prep your outfit for the day ahead.
 It also heats up in just 25 seconds, with a proprietary electronic pump system that stops water from spurting, making the steaming process safer along the way.

 It can also be used at multiple angles, so break it out when you’re back at home to sanitize countertops and even defrost ice-blocked freezers.
 It comes with a nozzle brush to get the dust off of coats and suits that have been held in storage for perhaps a bit longer than you’d like to admit.